SnowEx/snowexsql/docs/usage.rst

   engine, session = get_db(db_name)

-Each table has a class already built in the snowXSQL.
+Each table has a class already built in the snowexsql.
 At a minimum you need at least one of those classes to interact with it using this library.
 To grab all points in the table::

-    from snowxsql.data import PointData, LayerData, ImageData, SiteData
+    from snowexsql.data import PointData, LayerData, ImageData, SiteData

     # Grab the first 10 records from points table
     points = session.query(PointData).limit(10).all()